 External factors cover aspects external to SMEs that influence the firms and their people.
 These factors are represented in the tree by, first, the transactional environment, which includes external factors that directly influence the companies' activities.
 This environment comprises the consumer/buyer factor, which refers to the characteristics of the firms' potential customers (e.g., the danger of fraud and destinations' market demand and obstacles in the way of importing products).
 Another transactional environment factor is suppliers and other partners, which includes the suppliers' characteristics and their relationships with the SMEs (e.g., support industries in the home country, strategic alliances, and suppliers' power).
-The second external factor is the contextual environment is in turn represented by socioeconomic aspects that comprise the social and economic factors affecting the companies and their staff (e.g., currency fluctuation, corruption, crime, and security in the home country).
-Another contextual environment factor is the bureaucratic and legal issues of the countries in which SMEs operate (e.g., inefficiencies in the judicial system, fiscal inequity, and destination countries' legislation).
+The second external factor is the contextual environment, which covers the factors that influence the firms and employees' daily life.
+This environment is in turn represented by socioeconomic aspects that comprise the social and economic factors affecting the companies and their staff (e.g., currency fluctuation, corruption, crime, and security in the home country).
+Another contextual environment factor is political-legal aspects, which represents the bureaucratic and legal issues of the countries in which SMEs operate (e.g., inefficiencies in the judicial system, fiscal inequity, and destination countries' legislation).